 RootsMagic Family Tree App

 If you use the RootsMagic software program, you can sync all of your genealogy information with the mobile app.
-And, at some point in 2017, you’ll be able to sync with your Ancestry.com trees.
+You can now sync with your Ancestry.com trees.
 (Click image to enlarge)

 Once you enlarge this image, you’ll see that you can search by surname, or look (alphabetically) through all your surnames.
 Once you find the selected individual, you can view them by pedigree chart, family group sheet (shown in the image), descendant chart, or as an individual.
 The pink arrow in the image points to the available views.
 Tape Views at the bottom of the screen to bring up the Views menu.

 I love having access to all of my notes in a mobile format.
 You have no idea how often, when I’m out with family members, that I’m asked about an individual who lived 100 years ago.
 If I can’t remember anything about them, I just launch the app and pull up their information.

 Be sure to tap the Tools icon at the bottom of the page.
 One of the nifty tools is a relationship calculator.
 Here, I can quickly calculate how one person is related to another.
 You’ll also find a date calculator and a calendar.

 If you use RootsMagic software, get this app.
 You’ll love it.

 The Billion Graves app gives you the opportunity to be a genealogy volunteer by photographing, uploading, and transcribing headstones.
 As we genealogists tend to love to wander through cemeteries, it’s a perfect match!
 (Click to enlarge image)